duhboto/MetamorphicGuard/docs/llm-usage-example.md

 - **Mutants** can be used as metamorphic relations
 - **Judges** can be used as property checks
 - **Monitors** track LLM-specific metrics (tokens, cost, latency)
+  - Use `llm_cost` monitor to track token usage and costs
+  - Alerts on cost regressions (default: 1.5x threshold)
 - **Distributed execution** via queue dispatcher handles rate limits
+- **Statistical analysis** with bootstrap confidence intervals
+- **Adoption gating** with data-driven decisions

 ## Next Steps